viamrobotics/docs/docs/how-tos/configure.md

 ---
-title: "Build and configure smart machine"
+title: "Build and configure a smart machine"
-linkTitle: "Configure a smart machines"
+linkTitle: "Configure a smart machine"
 weight: 10
 type: "docs"
 description: "Build a machine in a few steps using Viam's modular system of components and services without writing much or any code."